lancedb/lancedb/docs/src/integrations.md

 # Integrations

-Built on top of Apache Arrow, `LanceDB` is easy to integrate with the Python ecosystem, including Pandas, Polars, and DuckDB.
+Built on top of Apache Arrow, `LanceDB` is easy to integrate with the Python ecosystem, including Pandas, PyArrow and DuckDB.

 ## Pandas and PyArrow